hcoles/voices/README.md

 # What is this?

-An easy-to-use local English text to speech library for Java.
+An easy-to-use local text to speech library for Java.

 It can produce reasonable quality audio using low-specced hardware.